Prajwal2001532/House-Price-Prediction/README.md

 ## Working model
 The given code for the working model is just an expermintal setup code for finding the associated values for appropriate price prediction.
+i) The Main point is that the feature model is planned for the further steps.